apecosm/python-apecosm/doc/data_extract.rst

 Extraction of biogeochemical data
 **********************************************************

-The 3D extraction of biogeochemical forcing data is achieved by using the :py:func:`apecosm.extract_ltl_data` function as follows:
+The extraction of 3D biogeochemical forcing data is achieved by using the :py:func:`apecosm.extract_ltl_data` function as follows:

 .. ipython:: python

     spatial_mean_phy2 = apecosm.extract_ltl_data(ltl_data, mesh, 'PHY2')
     spatial_mean_phy2

 This function will first vertically **integrate** the LTL biomass (converting from :math:`mmol/m3` into :math:`mmol/m2`).
 And then compute the horizontal **average**.
 This choice has been made to be consistent with Apecosm outputs.
 Indeed, OOPE is provided as a vertically integrated biomass.

 However, it remains possible to convert the horizontal average into an horizontal integral as follows:

 .. ipython:: python

     spatial_integral_phy2 = apecosm.spatial_mean_to_integral(spatial_mean_phy2)
     spatial_integral_phy2

+There is also the possibility to control the depth at which the average is performed and also the domain.
+For instance, to compute the average between 0 and 200m over the domain defined above:

+.. ipython:: python

+    spatial_0_200_reg_mean_phy2 = apecosm.spatial_mean_to_integral(spatial_mean_phy2,
+                                                                   mask_dom=domain,
+                                                                   depth_min=0,
+                                                                   depth_max=200)
+    spatial_0_200_reg_mean_phy2